 When it comes to driving, no one is perfect; even highly trained instructors can make mistakes.
+But there are several things to avoid when driving for you to have a comfortable drive.

 Remind yourself of some of the rules you need to follow on the road.
-Some are not even rules; they are just easy to follow instructions.
+Some are not even rules; they are just easy-to-follow instructions.

 By following traffic rules, we will curb traffic-related fatalities, and reach our destinations safely.